kobotoolbox/kpi/kpi/docs/api/v2/deployments/create.md

-## Create a deployment
+## (Re)Deploy a form

-Create a new deployment, but only if a deployment does not exist already.
+Deploy a new form or re-deploy an existing one.